 Domestic hot water is produced as required, turning on a hot water valve will flag the need to the heating boiler.
 Cold water is quickly heated up by the use of an efficient heat exchanger.
 Hot water circulating in the heating system is diverted to the heat exchanger.
 In this way new mains cold water is quickly heated before reaching the hot water tap.
-The design and instant on hot water from the mains can cause combi boiler problems if you are not careful.
+The design and ‘instant on’ hot water from the mains can cause combi boiler problems if you are not careful.
 You can see how energy efficient this type of boilers are by visiting the efficiency database at SEDBUK, click here.

 The compact design and advanced electronics mean that combi boilers are more complex than the average or traditional boiler and this can lead to problems and difficulty for the issue to be diagnosed.

 In hard water areas the combi boiler can scale up, like the element in your kettle.
 This problem requires the heat exchanger to be descaled regularly or replaced in the worst case analysis.